Services

 • Redness in scars

-How does BBL work?
+How does HEROic BBL work?

 You will require multiple treatment sessions depending on how much redness and pigmentation you have in your skin.
 Your doctor will advise you on how many treatments is required.